SOFTS-White sugar buoyed by Brazil export backlogs; London cocoa steadies

-Markets for arabica, raw sugar and New York cocoa were closed for the U.S. Thanksgiving holiday.
+Markets for arabica coffee, raw sugar and New York cocoa were closed for the U.S. Thanksgiving holiday.

 SUGAR